Vegan Chocolate Fairy Cakes

 Let the cakes sit at room temperature for 60 minutes until the icing becomes firm.
 Then all that’s left to do is tuck in an enjoy!

 I used an old bottle of Asda’s choco sprinkles that I had but when I went to link to them, I realised they have recently changed their recipe and the newer version is sadly no longer vegan.
-Some other alternatives are these chocolate vermicelli from Sainsbury’s or chocolate strands from Baking Time Club.
+Another alternative are these chocolate vermicelli from Sainsbury’s.

 When you’re on the hunt for sprinkles, make sure to watch out for the sneaky non-vegan ingredients such as milk, gelatin, shellac, beeswax or honey.